erik78se/tutorial-elk-stack/getting-started-with-elk.md

  - Login kibana, setup first index

-   We check JUJU structure status by using this command again:
+   We check juju structure status by using this command again:
    ```sh
    juju status
    ```